C-P-T Fractionalization: Introduction and Summary

+In this scalar field example, the C-P-T symmetry form a direct product group $\mathbb{Z}_2^C \times \mathbb{Z}_2^P \times \mathbb{Z}_2^T$.
+One may mistakenly conclude $\rC^2=\rP^2=\rR^2=\rT^2=+1$ and assume they are all commute in general.
 The essence of our work is to point out that all these ``discrete C, P, R, or T symmetries'' (which we denote altogether as ``C-P-R-T'' in short) can form a rich nonabelian finite group structure, in the physical realistic systems pertinent to experiments or theories.
-We can possibly fractionalize the C-P-R-T group structures further, for the statevectors in quantum mechanics or the fields in classical or quantum field theories (QFTs), in various representations ({\bf rep}) of the spacetime or internal symmetry groups (denoted as $G_{\text{spacetime}}$ and $G_{\text{internal}}$).
-Remarkably, the fermion parity $\Z_2^\rF$ generated by the fermion number $(-1)^\rF: \psi \mapsto - \psi$ plays a crucial role in the group extension structure.
-Thus fermionic systems reveal $\Z_2^\rF$-enriched structures richer than bosonic systems.
+We can possibly fractionalize the C-P-R-T group structures further, for the statevectors in quantum mechanics or the fields in classical or quantum field theories (QFTs), in various representations ({rep}) of the spacetime or internal symmetry groups (denoted as $G_{\text{spacetime}}$ and $G_{\text{internal}}$).

+The {\bf \emph{symmetry fractionalization}} means the following: the matter field is \emph{not} in the \emph{linear representation} of the original symmetry group $G$, but in the \emph{projective representation} of $G$ and in the \emph{linear representation} of the extended total group $\tilde G$.
+A typical case is illustrated by a group extension $ 1 \to N \to \tilde G \to G \to 1 $ where $G$ is the quotient group while the $N$ is the normal subgroup of the total group $\tilde G$, so $\tilde G/N=G$.
+A famous example is the gapped 1+1d isospin-1 Haldane chain with $G=\SO(3)$ symmetry \cite{Affleck1988nt1989QuantumSpinChainsHaldaneGap}, whose 0+1d boundary can host a two-fold degenerated isospin-1/2 doublet of $\tilde G= \SU(2)$, with $N=\Z_2$.
+Thus this doublet is in a projective rep of $G=\SO(3)$, also in a linear rep $\tilde G= \SU(2)$.